wgmfisch-appdev/omnicalc-actions/README.md

 result = algo.pipe(input).result
 ```

-We would have to substitute our own URL, API key, etc. But then, `result` would then contain a hash that looks like:
+We will have to substitute our own image's UR and API key.
+But then, the variable `result` would then contain a hash that looks like:

 ```
 {